OgaDavid/TechNest/Month 2/Week 2/README.md

 ## 📂 loading.js

 The `loading.js` file is responsible for generating and displaying loading cards while data is being fetched.
+It handles gracefully, the correct loading screens to show based on the current path location (`character.html` or `index.html`).
 These loading cards provide a visual indication to the user that data is being loaded.

 ## _1. Function to Generate Loading Cards_